 Students may drop an object near the bus during loading and unloading.
-Stopping to pick up the object, or returning to pick up the object may cause the student to disappear from the driver's sight at a very dangerous moment.
+Stopping to pick up the object, or returning to pick it up, may cause the student to disappear from the driver's sight at a very dangerous moment.

-Students should be told to leave any dropped object and move to a point of safety out of the danger zones and attempt to get the driver's attention to retrieve the object.
+Students should be told to leave any dropped object and move to a point of safety out of the danger zones and attempt to get the driver's attention before trying to retrieve the object.

 Handrail Hang-ups.
-Students have been injured or killed when clothing, accessories, or even parts of their body get caught in the handrail or door as they exited the bus.
-You should closely observe all students exiting the bus to confirm that they are in a safe location prior to moving the bus.
+Students have been injured or killed when clothing, accessories or even parts of their body get caught in the handrail or door as they exited the bus.
+You should closely observe all students exiting the bus to confirm they are in a safe location prior to moving the bus.

-10.2.6 - Post-trip Inspection
+10.2.6 POST-TRIP INSPECTION

-When your route or school activity trip is finished, you should conduct a post-trip inspection of the bus.

-You should walk through the bus and around the bus looking for the following:
+When your route or school activity trip is finished, you should conduct a post-trip inspection of the bus by walking through and around the bus looking for the following:

-Articles left on the bus.
+- Articles left on the bus.

-Sleeping students.
+- Sleeping students.

-Open windows and doors.
+- Open windows and doors.

-Mechanical/operational problems with the bus, with special attention to items that are unique to school buses - mirror systems, flashing warning lamps and stop signal arms.
+- Mechanical/operational problems with the bus, with special attention to items that are unique to school buses - mirror systems, flashing warning lamps and stop signal arms.

-Damage or vandalism.
+- Damage or vandalism.